-Nov 2018 update: We’ve now done two 50-mile ultras, the San Diego Trail 50 and the PCT 50.
-We’re training for our third 50-miler.
+April 2019 update: We’ve now done three 50-mile ultras, the San Diego Trail 50 (twice) and the PCT 50.
+We’re training for our first 100-miler.
 I’ve updated this post a bit with more now that we’ve gone on much longer runs with our dog.

 For a more basic guide on how to run with your dog, see:

 Distance running and dogs

 First things first, not all dogs are cut out for distance running, and not everyone agrees dogs should even go running at all.
 There were also people who believed I should not be running with my weimaraner until he was 18 months old.
 Heck, some people lost their goddamn minds when I took my puppy walking.
 See my post: How far can I walk my puppy?

 So, what it comes down to is knowing yourself and knowing your dog.
 Consult with your dog’s vet and breeder, and then ultimately you have to make the best choice.